northwestcoder/satori-api-server/README.md

 http://<the.gcloud.deployed.url.app>/satori/other/taxonomy
 ```

-For debugging or utility purposes, these routes returns various other types of information in Satori

 <a name="one_taxonomy"/>

-## Find one Custom Taxonomy
+## /satori/taxonomy/find_by

 Method: GET

-- For integrations with external data catalogue or inventory systems, this is a useful lookup pattern.
+- For integrations with external data catalogues or inventory systems, this is a useful lookup pattern.
 - You can search by "name", "id" or "tag"
-- The general form of these GETS are:
+- The three forms are:
 	- ```http://<the.gcloud.deployed.url.app>/satori/taxonomy/find_by_id?search=YOURID```
 	- ```http://<the.gcloud.deployed.url.app>/satori/taxonomy/find_by_name?search=YOURNAME```
 	- ```http://<the.gcloud.deployed.url.app>/satori/taxonomy/find_by_tag?search=YOURTAG```
-	- where \<action\> is "name", "id" or "tag"
 - This will return a payload with the rest of the Custom Taxonomy, e.g. something like:

 ```